Mendel Stromm: Fictional character biography

+Stromm survives by transferring his consciousness into a robotic double.
+In Spectacular Spider-Man #233 (1996), Stromm returns as a cyborg called Gaunt.
+Osborn had discovered that Stromm had survived his heart attack thanks to the Goblin Formula, but on a level of consciousness supported only by his suit.
+Eventually, Stromm is cured of his need for the suit.

-In Peter Parker: Spider-Man #27 (2001), Stromm tried to create a sentient robot to kill Osborn, but it turned on him and destroyed his body, keeping his severed head alive.
-This artificial intelligence then attempted to take over New York City's electrical grid, but was stopped when Spider-Man fought his way into its core processor and uploaded a virus into it, rendering the A.I. and Mendel comatose.
+Stromm tries to create a sentient robot to kill Osborn, but it turns on him and destroys his body, keeping his severed head alive.
+The artificial intelligence attempts to take over New York City's electrical grid, but is stopped when Spider-Man fights his way into the robot's core processor and uploads a virus into it, rendering the A.I. and Stromm comatose.
+Spider-Man tells S.H.I.E.L.D.
+Stromm's whereabouts, allowing them to rescue him.

-In Penance: Relentless (2007), it is revealed that Spider-Man tipped S.H.I.E.L.D. off to Stromm's whereabouts, allowing them to rescue him from the suspended loop.
-He eagerly registered as part of the Initiative.
-Later, Penance goes AWOL on the Thunderbolts and stages an assault on Stromm's home, threatening to kill him unless Stromm tells him how to activate nuclear launch codes Penance has stolen in a bid to get Nitro deported from Latveria.

-In Civil War II, Mendel Stromm meets Clash at the henchman bar Moynihan's Social Club during its happy hour.
-He gives Clash an offer to work for him in his plan to get revenge on Harry Osborn.
-However, they are both defeated by Spider-Man.

-Mendel Stromm later obtained a Tri-Sentinel from the bunker of the bankrupt Life Foundation, where it faced an Isotope Genome Accelerator duplicate of Spider-Man.
-After it was defeated, Stromm broke down in tears.
-Stromm is then approached by Kindred, who gives him a Master Mold that specializes in creating Tri-Sentinels.
+Stromm obtains a Tri-Sentinel from the bunker of the bankrupt Life Foundation, which proceeds to battle an Isotope Genome Accelerator duplicate of Spider-Man.
+After the Tri-Sentinel is defeated, Stromm is approached by Kindred, who gives him a Master Mold that specializes in creating Tri-Sentinels.
 After Spider-Man defeats the Tri-Sentinels, Stromm is confronted by Kindred, who states that his usefulness has ended and kills him.

-Powers, abilities, and equipment

-Mendel Stromm possesses extensive knowledge of chemistry and robotics, as well as cybernetic enhancements that give him the ability to fly, generate energy blasts, and manipulate technology.

-Other versions

-An alternate universe variant of Mendel Stromm from the Battleworld domain of Arachnia appears in Secret Wars as one of several scientists attempting to decipher the Web of Life and Destiny.

 In other media

 Television

-Wardell Stromm appears in the Spider-Man (1994) episode "Enter the Green Goblin", voiced by Philip Abbott.
+Wardell Stromm appears in the Spider-Man: The Animated Series episode "Enter the Green Goblin", voiced by Philip Abbott.
 He is Norman Osborn's assistant and one of the few who knows of Oscorp's connections to the Kingpin.